 Select Wines

 The 2015 Clos du Val Estate Cabernet Sauvignon, Hirondelle Vineyard offers a pretty bouquet, initially with aromas of cigar smoke, a tobacco leaf nuance, hints of clove along with red fruits.
-Shows a lively palate, bright and dancing fruit – excellent acidity.
-Very balanced the tannins are fairly well integrated and smooth – a bit dusty in nature.
+It reveals a lively palate with bright and dancing fruit showcasing excellent acidity.
+Very balanced, the tannins are fairly well integrated and smooth and a bit dusty in nature.
 The finish also lingers with a slight red cherry tartness.

 The 2013 Clos du Val Estate SVS (special vineyard select) Cabernet Sauvignon is blended with 7% Merlot.
 Very approachable in its youth, one drinks this wine without analyzing it to closely, it is simply fun to consume.
 Plenty of bright berry fruit aromas – blueberry, blackberry and even a touch of boysenberry aromas show on the bouquet.
 Juicy on the palate this wine is all about the fruit rather than any secondary characteristics from the oak aging.
 Features supple tannins which are slightly earthy in nature.